HMS Naiad (F39): Third Cod War

 The following year Naiad undertook a Fishery Protection Patrol during the Third Cod War, and on 24 April 1976, she was rammed by the Icelandic gunboat Tyr causing hull and bow damage.
 The frigate began to take tons of water, which prompted damage control teams to build a concrete enclosure around the gash.
 Naiad required dry docking at Devonport on her return home.

 In 1977, Naiad, like many other Leanders, took part in the Fleet Review, of the Royal Navy at Spithead in celebration of the Silver Jubilee of Queen Elizabeth II.
 Naiad was positioned between Brighton and her sister-ship Andromeda.
 In 1980 Naiad deployed to the Far East once again.

 In 1981 Naiad deployed to the Mediterranean.
 From 1983 to 1984 she underwent a refit at Devonport Dockyard.
 In 1985 Naiad returned to the Mediterranean as part of the NATO multi-national squadron Naval On-call Force of the Mediterranean (NAVOCFORMED), the predecessor of the Standing Naval Force Mediterranean (STANAVFORMED).
 The following year Naiad joined the Standing Naval Force Atlantic (STANAVFORLANT), another NATO multi-national squadron.

 Decommissioning and disposal

 In April 1987 Naiad was decommissioned.

-In 1989 she was used for hull trials with the name Hulvul.
+In 1989 she was reassigned for hull trials with the name Project Hulvul.
+This was an abbreviated term for 'Hull Vulnerability', during which extensive trials were undertaken utilising internal and external blast detonations of explosives to gather data on ship survival in action.
+Various other trails were carried out of new-fit firefighting equipment such as improved high capacity firefighting foam generators, improved firefighting clothing, fire detection and location by Thermal Imaging and the Fixed Hatch Waterwall (FHWW) device, now universally accepted and fitted across NATO fleets as an installed protection when entering a fire-stricken compartment from above.
+The FHWW device was conceived and invented by an Able Rating Marine Engineer in 1985.

+Fate

 On 24 September 1990, Naiad was towed from Portsmouth and sunk as a target.